 While public transport isn’t really an option there is a daily shuttle bus run by a private company that goes to Werribee Park and stops at the zoo.
 The shuttle departs daily from out the the National Gallery of Victoria building on St. Kilda Road.
 See https://www.werribeeparkshuttle.com.au/daily-shuttle.

-You can also read our review of the Melbourne Zoo here.
+You can also read our review of the Melbourne Zoo here or Healesville Sanctuary here.
+You can find our list of top kids activities in Melbourne here or find all activities here.